imeleges/REMA_Dubai/README.md

 [![Data preprocessing](https://img.shields.io/static/v1?label=skill&message=Data%20Preprocessing&color=B33771)](#)

 **Problem statement:**
 It is not straight forward for a newcomer to Dubai to understand how prices are assigned to listings.
 E.g. at first glance several listings of studio and 1 bedroom apartments in the given two areas of Dubai have approximately same yearly price while square area is quite different.
-Is studio a good value for its money?
+Is studio a good value for its money in comparison to 1 bedroom flat?

 Questions to answer:
  - How many options by number of bedrooms are there to choose from?
- - If studios, 1 and 2 bedroom flats seem close in their square areas and features, what is different about them?
+ - Do studios, 1 and 2 bedroom flats differ significantly in their square areas and features, what is different about them?
- -
  - ...
   - ...